Gymshark is a brand that has been able to grow exponentially by following a simple strategic formula. Find out how they did it.…

 Gymshark is a fitness apparel & accessories brand, manufacturer and online retailer based in the United Kingdom.
 They focus on selling men and woman’s sportswear that is designed to be fashionable but also have high performance.

-Gymshark was founded in 2012 by Ben Francis, who was aged 19 at the time.
-It started with Francis screen printing products in his garage but rapidly grew to have customers in 131 countries.
+The company started with Francis screen printing products in his garage but rapidly grew, with customers in 131 countries.

 PESTLE Analysis for Gymshark